1Iman/github-interview/index.md

         * Forms were created using Power Apps to eliminate the need to directly edit certain spreadsheets.
 Forms were equipped with data validation features and required fields to enforce T&L’s expectations for collected data.
 Forms were also mobile friendly so they can be easily completed from phones and tablets which was extremely difficult with the preceding spreadsheet versions.
         * Power Automate was used to set up automated approval processes for T&L specific requests instead of ad-hoc emailing and spreadsheets with “yes/no” approve status fields.
 This improved the security and efficiency of approval processes.
     * Retention policies were created for appropriate document types to minimize SharePoint sprawl.
     * External sharing was limited to allow users from specific domains (<mark>*@thiscompany.com</mark> & <mark>*@thatcompany.com</mark>), and guest users outside of external access settings were sent invitations to create guest accounts which eliminated the need for T&L to have public-facing content on SharePoint.
+#### Thank you for reading!